Maintenance contracts & extended warranties. What are they, what do they cover and should I have one?

 The lower levels are usually the supplier's entry level of cover.
 Here, some suppliers only provide an annual service visit and would charge for any parts that may be required.

-Suppliers usually ensure maintenance cover or call outs will be attended within a given time period, but, additional charges for call out, travelling time, parts, fuel, on site per hour or part thereof, can all be add, even out of hours may be charged as an extra fee.
+Suppliers usually ensure maintenance cover or call outs will be attended within a given time period, but, additional charges for call out, travelling time, parts, fuel, on site per hour or part thereof, can all be added extras, even out of hours may be charged as an extra fee.

 The middle levels offer a higher level of cover over the entry level.
 Here, some suppliers may provide an annual service visit and may also include parts.
 They may also provide a guaranteed response time to attend a break down.
 However, even though they offer the other services mention in the lower level they may well make a charge for those services.